bmoreonrails/rails_tutorial/_chapters/chapter_12.md

 {% aside %}
 ### What's a Password Digest?

-You're bookstore application now has a `users` table with a couple of columns.
+Your bookstore application now has a `users` table with a couple of columns.
 The `username` column probably seems reasonable, but I'm sure the `password_digest` column looks questionable.
 What's a *password digest* anyways?

 Rails provides a feature to make password management convienient.
 By adding the `passowrd_digest` column, you've already taken the first step towards using this feature.